Asymptotics for Strassen's Optimal Transport Problem: Introduction

-In the following, we provide some insight into the expressions in Theorem \ref{thm:LDP} from the perspective of the \emph{primal} problem for the case of $\alpha<\mathcal{E}(P_{X},P_{Y})$ and from the perspective of the \emph{dual} problem for the case of $\alpha>\mathcal{E}(P_{X},P_{Y})$.
+In the following, we reveal some insights into the expressions in Theorem \ref{thm:LDP}, from the perspective of the \emph{primal} problem for the case of $\alpha<\mathcal{E}(P_{X},P_{Y})$ and from the perspective of the \emph{dual} problem for the case of $\alpha>\mathcal{E}(P_{X},P_{Y})$.
 For brevity, we focus on the case of finite alphabets.